An international driver's permit provides complete flexibilityApply for IDP

 Most Important Driving Rules in Belize

-Belize is not that harsh when it comes to enforcing some of its road rules, however, you need to still adhere to the driving rules as it not only saves you from the unnecessary chances of getting jailed or paying fine, it also helps maintain a good traffic flow.
+Belize is not that harsh when it comes to enforcing some of its road rules, however, you need to still adhere to the driving rules as it not only saves you from the unnecessary chances of getting jailed or paying a fine, it also helps maintain a good traffic flow.
+It's not very common to get a ticket for not wearing seatbelts but road traffic can be a bit chaotic.
 After all, lawful driving in a foreign country must be a common manner that you need to practice, as a means of respecting its traffic laws, the local authorities, and the people.

-Carry your native driver’s license and your IDP at all times
+Carry your home country driver’s license and your IDP at all times

-These documents are a must-have whenever you drive in a foreign country.
+These documents are a must-have whenever you drive in a foreign country no matter if you have some of the most reputable passports like one people from the United Kingdom have.
 Do you need an international driver’s license in Belize?
 Yes, as Belize is an international drivers’ permit zone.
 Is the international driving permit required in Belize?
 Yes, it is.
 Simply put, an international driver’s license is the “permit” that allows you to drive in the country, so their role is pretty much the same.
 Aside from an international driver’s license in Belize, drivers are also required to carry native driver’s license at all times.

 Secure your international driver’s license for Belize online through the IDA website.
 Just sign up and complete the international driver’s license for Belize form.
 The IDA offers a reasonable price range that suits your needs.
 You can opt for a one-year validity for , a two-year validity for $55, and a three-year validity for $59.
 Upon approval, the IDA sends a digital copy of your international driver’s license for Belize to your provided email address.
 A physical printed copy of your international driver’s license for Belize is mailed to your address.